isabell-ah/Case-Study-Assignment---API-Integration-Engineer-PesaLink-/Task3_rest-json-vs-xml-comparison.md

 ## What I have Learned About These Two Approaches

 Having interacted with both REST/JSON and REST/XML , I have come to appreciate that while both follow REST principles, the choice of data format can significantly impact your development experience and application performance.
-Let me break down what I've observed.
+Let me break down the key differences.

 ## Key Differences